Joc Pederson Player Props: Giants vs. Rockies

 - The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks 29th in the league.

-- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.19).
+- The Rockies have a 5.19 team ERA that ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to give up 79 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- The Rockies rank 22nd in baseball in home runs given up (79 total, 1.3 per game).

-- Seabold makes the start for the Rockies, his seventh of the season.
-He is 1-2 with a 5.40 ERA and 32 strikeouts in 41 2/3 innings pitched.
+- Anderson gets the start for the Rockies, his fifth of the season.
+He is 0-0 with a 1.69 ERA and 12 strikeouts through 26 2/3 innings pitched.

-- The right-hander last appeared on Thursday against the Arizona Diamondbacks, when he tossed 5 1/3 innings, allowing one earned run while giving up three hits.
+- The righty's last time out was on Saturday against the Kansas City Royals, when he tossed six innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.